In Five Element Acupressure the work is done through the pulse.

 The Summer Fire Element, heart, is theoretically served by all the other elements/organs, each having a role serving the heart.
 One word to sum up the collective emotions of the fire element is joy.
 Or lack there of when out of balance in someone who's constitutional element is fire.

-On the east coast of N.S.W Australia we enjoy the odd cool night with a southerly change and a sense that the heat is finally over, only to be thrown more hot summer days.
+On the east coast of N.S.W Australia we enjoy the odd cool night, a southerly change and a sense that the heat is finally over, only to be thrown more hot summer days.
 The to and fro can be tiring with the changeable weather.
 It does this to and fro at each season change.
 In winter we're given a welcome couple of warm days, only to be thrown back into the throes of winter.

-The Metal element resonates with letting go, forgiving or a let go of tears, and belongs to the Lung and Large Intestine (Autumn).
-The momentum of energy is in the full swing of falling.
+The Metal element resonates with letting go and belongs to the Lung and Large Intestine (Autumn).
+Difficult when there is always something else to do.The momentum of energy is in the full swing of falling.
 Trees are loosing their leaves.
-Tears tend to fall easlily and can catch us unaware, and not always from sadness, it can be from a deep appreciation of beauty in nature.
+Tears fall easlily and can catch us unaware, and not always from sadness.

 The polarities of the Water Element(winter) held in the kidneys and bladder can be courageous risk taking at one end of the spectrum to frozen with fear at the other and all the variables between.